 Zine

 I launched a zine in February 2025.
 It’s a personal project, unrelated to my professional work as an educational researcher and writer.
 Like the zines of the 1970s, 1980s, and 1990s, this zine is a mostly underground affair, passed from reader to reader.
 Unlike those zines, this zine is digital.
 I typically produce one or two issues a month and distribute them via email with an explanatory note about the issue’s theme.
-To be added to (or subtracted from) the email list, fill out the form at the button below.
+In addition, I am experimenting with a paper mini-zine.
+It’s free and will be delivered straight to your mailbox in December 2025.
+Sign up for the digital zine and the paper mini-zines at the buttons below.

 The Current Issue